Presidente Masaryk 390, Polanco

-In the heart of the capital's ritziest neighborhood of Polanco, within walking distance of Habita, the W, and J.W.
+In the heart of the capital's ritziest neighborhood of Polanco, within walking distance of Habita, the W< and J.W.
 Marriott, this stunning small hotel offers a stylish and luxurious alternative to the more standard looks of its competitors.
-It should quickly become the abode of choice for many a visiting VIP.
+It has quickly become the abode of choice for many a visiting VIP.

 Las Alcobas (the alcoves) is a luxury boutique hotel that is not short on ambition.
 In terms of both rates and room quality, it is on the same level as the Four Seasons, far fancier than the nearby chain hotels and with a stronger emphasis on personal service.
 Situated on Polanco's main thoroughfare, the city's equivalent of Rodeo Drive, it fits right in with the luxury car dealerships and storefronts for the likes of Prada and Louis Vuitton.
 It seems fitting then that a separate VIP car entrance allows security–conscious celebrities and billionaires to ride a private elevator up to their suite.
 Other guests can take advantage of valet parking.